chrisgrieser/nvim-genghis

 Features

-• Commands for moving, renaming, creating, deleting, or, duplicating files and more.
+• Perform common file operations: moving, renaming, creating, deleting, or duplicating files.

-• Commands for copying the path or name of the current file in various formats.
+• Copy the path or name of the current file in various formats.

 • All movement and renaming commands update import statements to the renamed file (if the LSP supports workspace/willRenameFiles).